-Josephine County Library Foundation (JCLF) is a private, nonprofit foundation established in 1987 that raises money to enhance and improve the libraries in Josephine County, mostly focused on capital or other expenditures that are not part of the library’s normal budget.
+Josephine County Library Foundation (JCLF) is a nonprofit foundation established in 1987 to help keep viable and flourishing libraries available to the citizens of Josephine County.
+JCLF raises money to enhance and improve the libraries in our community.

 Other ways to give to the foundation include: bequests, trusts, insurance, and major gifts, with the purpose of substantially increasing the Josephine County Library Foundation Endowment Fund.

 Talk with your attorney, financial adviser, insurance broker, or banker to help arrange your bequest, trust, insurance, or gift.
 Because the foundation is a 501(c)(3) nonprofit organization, contributions to the Josephine County Library Foundation are tax-deductible.